-The rate at which their memory deteriorates will vary, too, as will how they are affected and what symptoms they have.
+The rate at which memory deteriorates will vary, too, as will how a person diagnosed with dementia is affected and what symptoms they have.
 However, dementia usually affects people’s memories of recent events, rather than events that happened long ago.
 This is because it affects the storage of new memories in the brain.

-Caring for someone who is older, disabled or seriously ill can have a huge impact on your own life.
+If you are are caring for someone who has dementia, this will have a huge impact on your own life.
 Read our being a carer guide for advice and information on getting the support you need.

 Listed below are some common early signs of dementia.